elsayed85/medical/README.md

   *
   * admin :
   * every patient and show the staticts of the patient
-  * every doctor and the clinics belong to him
+  * every doctor and the clinics belong to him and all information about him
   * every clinic and hospital and show all information and location in google map
+* hhhhhhhhhhhhhhhhhhh